 - Its average weight is between 208 and 282 kg. /m3.
 Paulownia wood is almost four times lighter than oak (850 kg/m3) and twice lighter than pine (480 kg/m3).

-- Paulownia has one of the highest strength to weight ratios of all wood species.
-Holzarten.
-The tensile modulus of Paulownia MOR is, 843 kg/cm2.
+- Paulownia has one of the highest strength-to-weight ratios of any wood species.
+The tensile modulus of Paulownia MOR is 843 kg/cm2.

-- Hardwood is fire resistant.
-The University of Texas has the wood as fire resistant up to a flash point of 477 °C.
+- Extremely fire resistant.
+The University of Texas describes the wood as fire-resistant up to a flash point of 477 °C.

-- Fast growing hardwood used for furniture, musical instruments, doors, mouldings, window frames, poles, pulp and paper.
+- Fast growing hardwood for furniture, musical instruments, doors, moldings, window frames, poles, pulp and paper.

 - Excellent for veneer and plywood.